 The Voluntary Education Program provides personal and professional learning opportunities to the Marine Corps community.
-The program positively impacts recruitment, retention and readiness of all Marines.
 Services and resources are provided by qualified counselors and advisors in cooperation with education service providers through individual and group counseling, workshops and training opportunities to include testing for college credit and pre-admission.
 Marines will be informed of the full breadth of tuition funding sources and how they can advance their degree plans and academic achievement with appropriate courses and institution selections.

 Contact your Installation Education Service Officer for more information and to receive one-on-one support.